-When are Bananas Bad for Dogs?
+When Are Bananas Bad for Dogs?

-To avoid these negative effects, follow the 90/10 rule.
-Ninety percent of your dog’s daily calories should come from his dog food and the other ten from treats.
+To avoid these adverse effects, follow the 90/10 rule.
+Ninety percent of your dog’s daily calories should come from their dog food and the other ten percent from treats.

 How to Serve Bananas for Dogs

 As mentioned earlier, ask your veterinarian before feeding your dog or puppy any new foods.
 They can tell you the best serving size based on his age, size and more.
-To serve your dog a banana, peel it and cut it into an appropriate size and share the treat with your pup.
+To serve your dog a banana, peel it and cut it into an appropriate size and share the treat with them.